 This is the country where you pay tax.
 After if you do not have a tax number leave the TIN option blank and click the box within the section

-Is the account holder claiming a reduced rate of withholding under the tax treaty between the U.S and other country?
+Is the account holder claiming a reduced rate of withholding under the tax treaty between the U.S and another country?

-Yes - This means that you are confirming that you are not a U.S. citizen to pay lower tax on dividends received
+YES - This means that you are confirming that you are a South African tax citizen and not a U.S. citizen to pay lower tax on dividends received

 This will be the country in which you pay tax, make sure to click the box below to certify that you live within the country.

 Do not click the special rate claim box unless you have the required information.